 Old water pipes that have not been replaced or fixed for decades are always at risk of exploding when you least expect it.
 If it happens while you are away on a vacation and your furniture and carpets remain drenched in water for a few days, you are likely to come home and witness a small disaster.
 If your Oriental carpet is a quality one, chances are a few days of sitting in the water will not harm it to the point of no recovery.

-Just to make sure your carpet worth thousands of dollars will not suffer any staining or broken fiber issues, we warmly advise you to pick up the phone and call an expert carpet cleaner.
+Just to make sure your carpet worth thousands of dollars will not suffer any staining or broken fiber issues, we warmly advise you to pick up the phone and call expert Oriental rug cleaners.
 NYC Steam Cleaning is here to assist you with your every carpeting need, no matter how simple or complex.
 We can remove the water from your affected carpets, clean them using steam cleaning, dry cleaning and other non-harmful procedures, and make sure all the dyes, patterns and fringes stay right where they belong.